IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
+For sprint 2, we focused on completeing the basket, cupboard, and login system.
+This gives us the ebasics of the functioning website to be able to differentiate who is loging in to the website and what is being added to and from carts.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._